-- (i) The political and administrative and legal framework and processes applying in Ireland and in the European Union.; European Union, the Constitution, the Oireachtas, the Government and the Judiciary: and in the European Union green papers, white papers and legislation; Irish Law; International, European Law. - (iii) The duty of care to the patients and to the wider public: concept, scope and application of professional ethics, and the PSI statutory code of conduct for pharmacists of the Pharmaceutical Society of Ireland. - (iii) Health and illness: definitions and perceptions. - (iv) The pPhilosophy and behind the provision of health care services in Ireland. - (v) Medicines control (to include the control of Vveterinary Mmedicines, herbal medicines, homeopathic medicines and other and Alternative Therapiesother such products): licensing authorisation of medicines: consumer protection, including concepts of product liability and unlicensed medicines; legal classification of medicines, including controlled drugs and their sub-classescategories; the manufacture, packaging, and labelling and distribution of medicines. - (vi) The control of Ppoisons as set out in the Poison Regulations 2008: classes and controls (to include those used in agriculture and horticulture). - (vii) Retail pharmacy businesses: the regulations governing the registration management and supervision of a retail pharmacy businesses. - (viii) The Pharmacy Act 2007 (as amended by the European Communities (Recognition of Professional Qualifications Relating to the Profession of Pharmacist) (No. 2) Regulations 2008) and the various Regulations and Rules made thereunder.
-Statutes and regulations pertaining to pharmacy as issued by the Pharmaceutical Society of Ireland, Irish Medicines Board and The Department of Health; Miscellaneous Statutes and Regulations. - (ix) Drugs of Abuse and Chemical Dependence: Treatment of Drug Misusers and the Pharmaceutical Society of Ireland Policy on Drug Abuse.methadone treatment programme.
+- (i) The administrative and legal framework in Ireland and in the European Union.; - (ii) The duty of care to patients and to the wider public: concept, scope and application of professional ethics, and the PSI statutory code of conduct for pharmacists. - (iii) Health and illness: definitions and perceptions. - (iv) The philosophy behind the provision of health care services in Ireland. - (v) Medicines control (to include the control of veterinary medicines, blood products, herbal medicines, homeopathic medicines and other alternative medicines): authorisation of medicines: consumer protection, including concepts of product liability; legal classification of medicines, including controlled drugs and their sub-categories; the manufacture, packaging, labelling and distribution of medicines. - (vi) The control of poisons as set out in the Poison Regulations 2008. - (vii) Retail pharmacy businesses: the regulations governing the registration management and supervision of retail pharmacy businesses. - (viii) The Pharmacy Act 2007 (as amended by the European Communities (Recognition of Professional Qualifications Relating to the Profession of Pharmacist) (No. 2) Regulations 2008) and the various Regulations and Rules made thereunder. - (ix) Drugs of Abuse and Chemical Dependence: Approaches to the treatment of Drug Misusers including the Guidance for Pharmacists on the Safe Supply of Methadone as published by the PSI and which incorporates the document generally referred to as the methadone treatment protocol.